-- (5) Excludes third-party debt that is non-recourse to us, incurred by unconsolidated LLCs in which we hold various non-controlling equity interests as follows: \$28.4 million as of December 31, 2016, \$28.9 million as of December 31, 2015, \$52.7 million as of December 31, 2014, \$80.1 million as of December 31, 2013 and \$77.5 million as of December 31, 2012 (See Note 8 to the consolidated financial statements). - (6) Our funds from operations ("FFO") during 2016, 2015, 2014, 2013 and 2012 are net of reductions for transaction costs of \$528,000, \$243,000 \$427,000, \$203,000 and \$680,000, respectively.
+- (5) Excludes third-party debt that is non-recourse to us, incurred by unconsolidated LLCs in which we hold various non-controlling equity interests as follows: \$27.8 million as of December 31, 2017, \$28.4 million as of December 31, 2016, \$28.9 million as of December 31, 2015, \$52.7 million as of December 31, 2014 and \$80.1 million as of December 31, 2013 (See Note 8 to the consolidated financial statements). - (6) Our funds from operations ("FFO") during 2017, 2016, 2015, 2014 and 2013 are net of reductions for transaction costs of \$107,000, \$528,000, \$243,000 \$427,000 and \$203,000, respectively.
+On January 1, 2017, we adopted ASU 2017-01 "Business Combinations (Topic 805) Clarifying the Definition of a Business", which permits the capitalization of acquisition costs to the underlying assets since acquisitions are now generally considered asset acquisitions versus business combinations.

-Funds from operations ("FFO") is a widely recognized measure of performance for Real Estate Investment Trusts ("REITs").
-We believe that FFO and FFO per diluted share, which are non-GAAP financial measures ("GAAP" is Generally Accepted Accounting Principles in the United States of America), are helpful to our investors as measures of our operating performance.
+Funds from operations ("FFO") is a widely recognized measure of performance for REITs.
+We believe that FFO and FFO per diluted share, and adjusted funds from operations ("AFFO") and AFFO per diluted share, which are non-GAAP financial measures ("GAAP" is Generally Accepted Accounting Principles in the United States of America), are helpful to our investors as measures of our operating performance.
 We compute FFO, as reflected below, in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which may not be comparable to FFO reported by other REITs that do not compute FFO in accordance with the NAREIT definition, or that interpret the NAREIT definition differently than we interpret the definition.
-FFO do not represent cash generated from operating activities in accordance with GAAP and should not be considered to be an alternative to net income determined in accordance with GAAP.
-In addition, FFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (ii) an alternative to cash flow from operating activities determined in accordance with GAAP; (iii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.
+FFO adjusts for the effects of various gains that occurred during the periods presented, as well as hurricane insurance recovery proceeds in excess of damaged property write-downs that occurred in 2017.
+AFFO was also computed for the year ended December 31, 2017, as discussed herein, since we believe it is helpful to our investors since it adjusts for the hurricane accounting impact on our financial statements.
+FFO/AFFO do not represent cash generated from operating activities in accordance with GAAP and should not be considered to be an alternative to net income determined in accordance with GAAP.
+In addition, FFO/AFFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (ii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.

-A reconciliation of our reported net income to FFO for each of the last five years is shown below:
+A reconciliation of our reported net income to FFO and AFFO for each of the last five years is shown below: